remnantsofred/cosmere_pass/README.md

 One of the most fun and powerful aspects of working with React was dynamically rendering content based on conditions.
 At first I really enjoyed using ternaries to show one of two possible components.
 Eventually I had so many different conditions I had to pull out the logic into a helper function rather than rely solely on ternaries.

 Below is an example of dynamically rendered content in my app.
 When a user is not logged in and is on a Location show page, they will see a "Sign up" button for each lessondate.
 The signup button takes them to the sign up page.
-When a user is logged in, they see several options:
+When a user is logged in, there are four possible scenarios:
-* if the user has made a reservation, the button will show "Cancel" with text under stating "reserved"
+* user has booked this lessondate: the button will show "Cancel" with text under stating "reserved"
-* if the user
+* user has not booked this lessondate, but there are no remaining slots: the button will be grayed out and show "Lesson full" with text below stating "No available slots".
+The cursor becomes "no-drop" type at hover.
+* user has not booked this lessondate, and there are remaining slots: the button will show "Reserve" and list the number of availble slots.
+* user has not booked this lessondate, and there are remaining slots BUT user has already reserved another lesson that overlaps with this one: the button appears like the scenario above, but upon hover a tool tip will pop up warning the uesr they will be doubled booked and will have to cancel a reservation in order to not be charged a no-show fee.

 ```jsx